astro-ryancamilleri/astro-ryancamilleri.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Investigating Type Ia supernovae as precision probes of cosmic expansion and dark energy, and testing extensions to the standard cosmological model using large datasets and statistical inference.
+Using type Ia supernovae as precision probes of cosmic expansion and dark energy.